4.1. Connecting Power and a Motor

 The first step in using your Simple Motor Controller is connecting power and a motor.
 With those connections in place, you can immediately start testing with the Simple Motor Control Center.
 The following section explains the power system in detail.

 The Pololu Simple Motor Controllers can be powered either from USB using a USB A to mini-B cable or from a power supply, such as a battery pack, connected to the large VIN and GND pads.
-When the VIN supply is not present, the controller can use USB power to perform all of its functions .
+When the VIN supply is not present, the controller can use USB power to perform all of its functions except for driving the motor.
 The controller automatically selects VIN as the power source when it is present, even when USB is connected.
 It is OK to have both USB and VIN power simultaneously connected.

 All Simple Motor Controller versions can operate from VIN supplies as low as 5.5 V, but the maximum continuous output current will be lower for voltages under 7 V. The maximum power ratings for the Simple Motor Controllers are shown below: